Yeast-Free Pizza Dough

 Making pizza dough without yeast is refreshingly easy.
 You just have to combine the ingredients, knead the dough, spread it out, add your favorite toppings, then bake it or grill it!

-5. Knead Dough: Lightly flour your work area and knead the dough for 5 minutes.
+• Knead Dough: Lightly flour your work area and knead the dough for 5 minutes.
+Your no yeast pizza dough is ready to use!

-6. Prepare Pan: Line a baking sheet or a pizza pan with foil and lightly spray it with cooking spray.
+• Prepare a baking pan.
+Line a baking sheet or a pizza pan with foil and lightly spray it with cooking spray.

-7. Shape Dough: Spread the yeast-free pizza dough onto the prepared pan, using the palms of your hands and your fingers to stretch it out to about a 1-inch thickness.
+• Shape the pizza dough.
+Next, spread the yeast-free pizza dough onto the prepared pan, using the palms of your hands and your fingers to stretch it out to about a 1-inch thickness.
 You can make it a little bit thinner if you want the crust to be more crispy.

-• Measure the Flour Precisely: If you scoop your measuring cup directly into the flour, you’re not going to get an accurate measurement.
+• Measure the flour accurately.
+If you scoop your measuring cup directly into the flour, you’re not going to get an accurate measurement.
 Instead, fluff the flour and fill your measuring cup by the spoonful, then level it off at the top with a butter knife.
 If you have a food scale, use that to ensure precision.

-• Consistency is Key: If the pizza dough is too dry or too sticky, you’ll have a hard time working with it.
+• Consistency is key.
+If this no yeast pizza dough is too dry or too sticky, you’ll have a hard time working with it.
 Add more flour or water (little by little) as needed to reach the proper consistency.

-• Pump Up the Flavor: Craving some extra flavor in your pizza crust?
+• Pump up the flavor.
+Craving some extra flavor in your yeast free pizza crust?
 Feel free to spice up the dough by incorporating a bit of garlic powder or herbs.

 A ball of homemade dough on a wooden surface.